Humanistic and Somatic Psychotherapist

-Through opening to emotions of grief, loneliness, hurt, rage, jealousy, sadness, loss, fear and many others, it becomes obvious how patterns of resistance to these feelings can keep relationships and professional or creative projects unsatisfying.
+Through opening to emotions of grief, loneliness, hurt, rage, jealousy, sadness, loss, shame, fear and many others, it becomes obvious how patterns of resistance to these feelings can keep relationships and professional or creative projects unsatisfying.
 Once these limiting patterns (that may not look limiting at all) are conscious they can be consciously reorganised.
 Then the so-called 'problematic' sensations of emotional experience can be restored to their rightful place as the ordinary stuff of life that flows in and around us all.

-It can be challenging to see through the ordinary mesh of interpersonal dynamics and your own unconscious, protective habits and to claim your deepest feelings as your own.
+It can be challenging to see through the ordinary mesh of interpersonal dynamics and your own unconscious habits and to claim your deepest feelings as your own.
 But in doing so, patterns of holding, avoiding or acting out these feelings can be acknowledged and clarified.

-As a fully qualified and experienced psychotherapist, I work individually with clients to explore these patterns, with couples to unpick dynamics that hold these patterns in place.
+As a fully qualified psychotherapist with over twenty years' experience, I work individually with clients to explore these patterns and with couples to unpick dynamics that hold these patterns in place.
 I also run therapy groups which are a great place for people to get helpful insight into the impact of their behaviour on others.

-I have over twenty years’ practice in humanistic, somatic therapy and psychotherapy.
+I am trained in humanistic and somatic psychotherapy.
 I am passionate about helping clients free their minds from limiting stories by learning to relax and inhabit their bodies so they can feel and trust their experience.
 Our experience is our truth, it's not negotiable.